openconfig/featureprofiles/feature/interface/holdtime/otg_tests/holdtime_test/README.md

 ## Summary

-Verifi configurability of interface hold-time down of 300ms  and hold-time up of 5 sec.\
+Verify configurability of interface hold-time down of 300ms  and hold-time up of 5 sec.\
-Verify oper-state behaviours
+Verify oper-state behaviour

 ## Procedure
 *   Configure DUT port-1 to OTG port-1